hyungmogu/udacity-cloud-devops-project-5/README.md

 - Add integration testing for microservices (In Progress)
 - Apply Blue/Green Deployment
 - Apply Prometheus and Grafana to microservice using Helm Chart
-- Make it work 100% locally (In progress)
+- Make it work 100% locally (Done)
 - Make this app is easy to start and use locally by ordinary people (In Progress)
 - Finalize README.md.
 Nearly half of contents need update.
 - Submit project